 Over the next two posts, we’re going to take a look at two types of business that may seem to be very different—and they do indeed project contrasting images to the general public—but are both considered to be high-risk businesses.
+First, we are going to dive into what makes credit repair high-risk.
 Our hope is that these concrete examples will help you gain a better understanding of the nature and challenges of high-risk businesses.
 That knowledge will arm you to make better decisions for your business and implement measures that will more effectively take your business in the direction you have chosen.

 The first type of business that we will examine is credit repair services.
 What is “credit repair” anyway?
 To repair something is to take it from a state of being broken or malfunctioning to a state of being whole or functioning correctly.
 So, “credit repair” is the act of making broken credit whole.
 Or in other words, the act of making bad credit good.

 The origins of the English word “credit” can be traced back to the Latin word credere, which means “to trust, entrust, or believe.”
 It’s related to the word “creed,” which refers to a statement or collection of beliefs.
 So, your “credit” is really just another way of saying “the degree to which certain parties trust you to fulfill your obligation to return something that you have borrowed.”
 (Note that the Latin word creditum refers to something entrusted to a person.)
 In our current context, then, “credit” is “the degree to which banks and other financial institutions trust you to pay back the money you have borrowed, and to pay it back according to the terms you agreed to.